-Research Assignment: Students will prepare a paper on a strategy related to the California High Speed Rail Project (Project), focusing on the constructing/completing the project once environmental clearance is achieved for each project section (currently, only the Palmdale-Burbank and Los Angeles-Anaheim sections within Phase 1 remain in the environmental phase).
-The purpose of the paper is to describe a delivery or procurement strategy of the Project an aspect of high speed or intercity rail service and its value to the improvement of mobility, and economic development in its respective community.
+Research Assignment: Students will prepare a paper on a strategy related to the California High Speed Rail Project (Project), focusing on the constructing/completing Phase 1 of the project once environmental clearance is achieved for each project section (although, only the Palmdale-Burbank and Los Angeles-Anaheim sections within Phase 1 have yet to be clear of the environmental phase, assume they are environmentally cleared for the purposes of this Assignment).
+The purpose of the paper is to describe a sequence/priority schedule for the delivery completion of the Project (which has aspects of high speed or intercity rail service) and the value to the plan as it relates to mobility, and economic development in its respective community.
+The strategy shall address the following: 1) Funding sources including a projection of funding, 2) sequence or order of various 'construction packages', and 3) a forecasted schedule.
 Reference material, which will be used as the basis for all student papers, will be developed in the first two (2) weeks of the class.